hcyang1106/linebot_application/README.md

 **Config**
 - config.yml

-You should modify the config.yml first
+You should modify the config.yml, create a db and a collection

 # Existing API
 - Post /history